Last updated: May 11, 2020

 Access and other rights that you have

 You can view, edit or delete personal information in your Questionmark website user account profile at any time by logging in at https://support.questionmark.com/user?checked=1.

 You may request access to your personal information in order to review, correct or delete any personal information Questionmark retains about you by:

 - sending an email request to Questionmark’s Data Protection Officer at firstname.lastname@example.org.

 - mailing a request, via regular mail, postage pre-paid in the US to Privacy Officer, Questionmark Corporation, 35 Nutmeg Drive, Suite 330, Trumbull, CT 06611, in Germany to Data Protection Officer, Questionmark GmbH, Hopfenstr.
 8, 80335 Munich, Germany or in other countries to Data Protection Officer, Questionmark Computing Ltd, Moor Place, 1 Fore Street, London EC2Y 9DT, United Kingdom.

 In your request, please clearly state what personal information you would like to have access to.
 Questionmark will respond to requests within 30 days.

-Where you have provided personal information directly to Questionmark, such as when registering for Questionmark Communities or purchase services on our website, Questionmark will on request provide you with the personal information it retains about you in accordance with applicable data protection law and the Privacy Shield principles.
+Where you have provided personal information directly to Questionmark, such as when registering for a Questionmark website user account or purchasing services on our website, Questionmark will on request provide you with the personal information it retains about you in accordance with applicable data protection law and the Privacy Shield principles.

 Retention of personal data